klausweiss/dotfiles/nvim/pack/default/start/lazygit/README.md

 vim.g.lazygit_config_file_path = '' -- custom config file path
 -- OR
 vim.g.lazygit_config_file_path = {} -- table of custom config file paths

+vim.g.lazygit_on_exit_callback = nil -- optional function callback when exiting lazygit (useful for example to refresh some UI elements after lazy git has made some changes)
 ```

 Call `:LazyGit` to start a floating window with `lazygit` in the current working directory.